VirtusLab/scala-cli/examples/scala-versions/README.md

 will use latest stable release of `2.12` `2.12.15`.

-We can also pin the version of the language withing the .scala file with `using directives`.
+We can also pin the version of the language within the .scala file with `using directives`.
 You can read our more how using directives works in documentation and examples.

 :::info
-Using directives sytax is still experimental and may change in future versions of scala-cli
+Using directives syntax is still experimental and may change in future versions of scala-cli

 So when we will have: